spdx/Spdx-Java-Library/README.md

   4. Update unit tests

 ## Development Status
-Note: This library is mostly stable, but and contains some defects.
+Note: This library is mostly stable, but may contain some defects.
 Reviews, suggestions are welcome.
 Please enter an issue with any suggestions.